TheUrbanWild/WildLoggingDB/README.md

 ## Create a postgres instance on Heroku
 1. Log into the Heroku account, and create a new Heroku App.
 For example: urbanwilddbapi.
 Make sure the App is in the EU jurisdiction (OR UK!!)
-2. Add a Postgres Add-on to the App (They are free!)
+2. Add a Postgres Add-on to the App (They are free!).
+Choose 'Hobby-dev', and provision the DB to Heroku App you just created.